-The only limitation is that you cannot reference electronic/digital/interactive files or information.
-So, no electronic or interactive devices (such as a smart phone, etc.) may be used.
-Whatever you want to be able to reference during the exam will need to be printed out on paper.
+Non-paper materials, however, are not permitted.
+That means no electronic or interactive resources (such as a tablet computer, smart phone, etc.) may be used or referenced.
 You may of course use a laptop running exam software to write your exam (and I recommend this), but you may not reference files stored thereon during the examination session.